sp-hash/TeamBlackMiner/HOW-TO.md

 All AMD cards are supported.

-NVIDIA card with the compute platform 5.0 or newer.
+NVIDIA cards with the compute platform 5.0 or newer are supported.

 ## Extract the zip archive
 You will allways find the newest version with the newest bug-fixes and the newest optimizations located here: